shashwatdixit124/Jasper/Readme.md

 ![Create Table](Images/create_table.png)

-* _You Get a Notigication if action was Sucessfull._
+* _You Get a Notification if action was Sucessfull._

 ![Response](Images/user_notification.png)